SamuelSwartzberg/sabi-no-tenki/design-docs.md

   parse response (API-specific) into sequence of Weather structs \\NOTE: if we're combining APIs, we might need to do this multiple times reade output flags, build output from Weather structs
   ```
-Weather structs:
+## Weather structs
   Main logic struct: Weather for a specific time unit and relevant data
-  perhaps parse information like types of weather ("cloudy", "sunny", etc.) into enums, to allow for easy localization & different display when need arises
+   parse information like types of weather ("cloudy", "sunny", etc.) into enums, to allow for easy localization & different display when need arises